 Students can sign up for one of two free SAT trial sessions on September 6 from 7:30–9:30 pm ET.

 Fight Procrastination Day

 Most students succumb to procrastination at one point or another!
-Have them check out the tag “procrastination” on CollegeXpress to find great articles and advice to fight it.
+Have them check out the “procrastination” tag on CollegeXpress for great articles and advice on how to fight it.